-Cyrus Smith is rightfully regarded as the man who paved the way for American Airlines to be one of the most thriving airlines today.
+Cyrus Smith was the man who paved the way for American Airlines to be one of the most thriving airlines.

-The airline was doing fairly acceptable but as president, Smith wanted to see to it that American Airlines be on the top of their game.
-He had the grand idea of offering transcontinental routes to extend the company ‘s airline services.
+The airline was doing reasonably acceptable, but as president, Smith wanted to see to it that American Airlines be on the top of their game.
+He had the idea of offering transcontinental routes to extend the company ‘s airline services.

-Smith succeeded in doing so by convincing Donald Douglas, a reputable aircraft manufacturer to make an airplane as roomy as the ones American Airlines operates but with increased speed and specifications.
+Smith succeeded in convincing Donald Douglas, a reputable aircraft manufacturer, to make an airplane as roomy as the ones American Airlines operates, but with increased speed and specifications.

-A compromise was reached when Smith told Douglas that if he made the aircraft, American Airlines will automatically purchase 20 of the newly designed aircraft, which became known as the DC-3.
+A compromise was reached when Smith told Douglas that if he made the aircraft, American Airlines would automatically purchase 20 of the newly designed aircraft, which became known as the DC-3.
 After the launch of the DC-3, American Airlines passengers began to multiply yearly.
-And by the year 1939, American Airlines served the most passengers among other domestic airlines.
+By 1939, American Airlines served the most passengers among other domestic airlines.

-Cyrus Smith’s commanding yet friendly air was well known to American Airlines employees.
-Smith actually knew every employee’s name be it a top-ranking executive position or a lower ranking position.
-His business sense and style ultimately reflects how great his contribution is to the transportation industry.
+Cyrus Smith was well known to American Airlines employees.
+Smith actually knew every employee’s name to be a top-ranking executive position or a lower ranking position.
+His business sense and style ultimately reflects how significant his contribution is to the transportation industry.